-- J Class 2 poison, liquid Class 6 poison, tear gas, irritating material. - J More than 100 pounds of solid Class 6 poisons. - J Explosives in the space occupied by people, except small arms ammunition. - J Labeled radioactive materials in the space occupied by people. - J More than 500 pounds total of allowed hazardous materials, and no more than 100 pounds of any one class.
+- Class 2 poison, liquid Class 6 poison, tear gas, irritating material. - More than 100 pound of solid Class 6 poisons. - Explosives in the space occupied by people, except small arms ammunition. - Labeled radioactive materials in the space occupied by people. - More than 500 pounds total of allowed hazardous materials, and no more than 100 pounds of any one class.